 The Designated Institutional Official (DIO) shall be authorized to place a resident/fellow on administrative probation for violations of the eligibility standards for becoming and remaining a resident/fellow in the training programs, as outlined in the Graduate Medical Education Policies and Procedures manual.
 Grounds for administrative probation include, but are not limited to, failure to complete the employment physical, failure to obtain certification in ACLS, failure to meet deadlines for obtaining passing scores for USMLE Steps 2 and 3, failure to meet the deadline for obtaining the appropriate Alabama medical license and/or failure to obtain annual TB skin test.
-In all such cases, the DIO shall provide the resident/fellow and program director with written notification of such action which delineates specific reasons for the action, the period of the probation status, requirements for removal of probationary status, and action to be taken should the resident/fellow fail to meet the requirements for removal of probationary status.
-Should a resident/fellow fail to comply with the requirements for removal of probationary status, the DIO shall have authority to suspend the resident/fellow's appointment or revoke the resident/fellow's appointment.
+In all such cases, the DIO shall provide the resident/fellow and program director with written notification of such action which delineates specific reasons for the action, the period of the probation status, requirements for removal of probationary status, and action to be taken should the resident/fellow fail to meet the requirements for removal of probationary status, the DIO shall have authority to suspend the resident/fellow's appointment or revoke the resident/fellow's appointment.